 Instead of flowers, donations can be made to Cocoa Presbyterian Church, 1404 Dixon Blvd., Cocoa, Florida 32922

-To send flowers to Rev. Ernest Flaniken's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Ernest Flaniken, please visit our floral store.